tinyapps.org / blog / 2005

 September 25, 2005 #

-In response to yesterday's post, Jeff Harrison kindly wrote in to share a more up-to-date collection of GNU utilities for Win32, called appropritately GnuWin32.
+In response to yesterday's post, Jeff Harrison kindly wrote in to share a more up-to-date collection of GNU utilities for Win32, called appropriately GnuWin32.
 There are over 150 apps, all available as either plain ZIP or setup files.
 Tool collections include: CoreUtils, FindUtils, and DiffUtils.

 September 24, 2005 #